The hardest part of learning isn’t understanding.

 AI made it faster to find.

-But we never fixed the part that mattered most: making it last.
+But we never fixed the part that mattered most: making ideas last, and making them useful.

 Learning has become a loop of rediscovery.